HadoopGenomics/Hadoop-BAM/README.txt

-In order to use all the functionality of Hadoop-BAM, you need to have Picard's "sam-1.56.jar" and "picard-1.56.jar" (assuming version 1.56) and Hadoop's "hadoop-0.20.2-core.jar" (assuming version 0.20.2) in the CLASSPATH environment variable, and, for running under Hadoop, in the HADOOP_CLASSPATH setting in hadoop-env.sh.
+In order to use all the functionality of Hadoop-BAM, you need to have Picard's "sam-1.56.jar" and "picard-1.56.jar" (assuming version 1.56) and Hadoop's "hadoop-0.20.2-core.jar" (assuming version 0.20.2) in the CLASSPATH environment variable.
+For running under Hadoop, the Picard .jars should also be in the HADOOP_CLASSPATH setting in hadoop-env.sh.

 ------------
 Installation